MichaelND/Rorschach/README.md

 >
 >   2. How would you know what resources to cleanup?
 >         We will cleanup anything we malloc() such as our structs in our
->     unordered set and our structs in our linked lists.
+>     unordered map and our structs in our linked lists.

 Testing
 -------